wildstang/WildRank/README.md

 and functions allowing users to:
 - Preload event data from TBA
-- Upload results to a Python web server
+- Upload results to a custom web server
-- Import results from JSON (Python web server only)
+- Import results from JSON (custom web server only)
 - Export results to CSV
 - Reset all app data